krlawrence/graph/README.md

 ## Releases and change history

 The most recent changes and additions are tracked in the [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) file.

-**A Special note about releases**

-Starting with revision 274 (Dec 24th 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
-Going forward, this should reduce the amount of disk space required for people who create forks of this project.
-The release notes and downloadable materials are located [here](https://github.com/krlawrence/graph/releases).

-Details of how to build the various output formats from the AsciiDoc source are contained in the `README.md` file under the *book* folder.

 ## How this book came to be